 Understanding and mitigating the environmental, economic and social risks within our supply chain is necessary to ensure our products are produced in a responsible manner.
-By incorporating responsible sourcing practices, we are able to mitigate negative impacts to the environment, realize economic savings, improve supplier relationships, reduce social, reputational, environmental and financial risks, and ensure long-term resiliency.
+By incorporating responsible sourcing practices, we are able to mitigate negative impacts to the environment; realize economic savings; improve supplier relationships; reduce social, reputational, environmental and financial risks; and ensure long-term resiliency.

-Last year, we developed a strategic approach to address our evolving supply chains and focus on more ethical and sustainable sourcing.
+Our strategic approach for managing our evolving supply chain is focused on ensuring our products are crafted with care with inputs that are ethically and sustainably sourced.
 Our Procurement Sustainability strategy focuses on the following key areas:

 - Understanding and Managing Risks;

-- Engaging our Suppliers;
+- Engaging Our Suppliers;

-- Setting Expectations; and
+- · Setting Expectations; and

 - Managing Performance.

-This past year, as a result of the findings from our materiality process, we have identified the need to further enhance this strategy and put additional resources in place to address the increased expectations of both our internal and external stakeholders.
-We are currently building out this strategy and intend to provide additional details about the strategy in FY2016.
+As a result of the findings from our materiality process, we identified the need to further enhance this strategy and put additional resources in place to address the increased expectations of both our internal and external stakeholders.
+This year, we activated against that need and appointed Campbell's first Director - Procurement Corporate Responsibility to develop and implement a holistic responsible sourcing program.